0x07CB/control-signatures-auto/README.md

 # control-signatures-auto
-this program want do check folders and files, background controls and alert user by notifications.
+This program want do check folders and files, background controls and alert user by notifications.

 ## (NOT AVAILABLE FOR NOW): INSTALLATION